Alisina92/syllabus/java/N-inheritance/MAKEME.md

   * Notice if you try and call the `isValidYear()` method, it does not show up, because it was declared as a private method of the Car class

-# Really good site for practicing/learning Java.
-All the challenges are good, but if you are looking for somewhere to start, try the _Java Inheritance 1_ challenge in the Object Oriented Programming category.
+### 3. Look into some of these challenges:
-https://www.hackerrank.com/domains/java/oop
+This is a really good site for practicing/learning Java.
+All the challenges are good, but if you are looking for somewhere to start, try the _Java Inheritance 1_ challenge in the Object Oriented Programming category. https://www.hackerrank.com/domains/java/oop